AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

     *	understand the basic and mini-batch learning algorithm of logistic regression
     *	understand why we need to use the cross-entropy as a loss function for logistic regression
     *	appreciate that cross entropy loss creates a synergy with logistic regression to yield and update that is identical to the regression
-    *	appreciate the strength and weakness of logistic regression.
+    *	appreciate the strengths and weaknesses of logistic regression.

 You might be thinking, regression for classification, this sounds weird!
 But actually the name is a misnomer.
 This is **not regression** at all, **it is classification**.
 The name is used for reasons that will become apparent later, please bear in mind that we are talking about a classification technique not a regression technique.